Connor McDavid Game Preview: Oilers vs. Kraken

 McDavid Season Stats Insights

-- McDavid has twice scored a goal in a game this year in 10 games played, but has yet to post a multi-goal contest.
+- McDavid has a goal in three of 12 contests this year, but no multi-goal games so far.

-- In seven of 10 games this season, McDavid has recorded a point, and three of those games included multiple points.
+- McDavid has a point in eight games this season (out of 12), including multiple points four times.

-- In seven of 10 games this season, McDavid has had an assist, including one match with at least two.
+- McDavid has posted an assist in a game eight times this year in 12 games played, including multiple assists once.

-- The implied probability is 58.2% that McDavid hits the over on his points over/under based on the odds.
+- McDavid's odds on his point total prop carry an implied probability of 57.1% that he hits the over.

-- McDavid has an implied probability of 37.7% of going over his assist prop bet, based on the odds.
+- Given his moneyline odds, McDavid has an implied probability of 37% of going over his assist prop bet.

 Sign up for Underdog fantasy today.